carloocchiena/django_boilerplate/issues_wip.md

 (fix forms?)

 ### Social media clone
-- conform the use of "" and '' trhoughout the code
+- conform the use of "" and '' troughout the code
 - add unit tests
 - add descriptions and snapshots to readme.md